Skip to content

 • State Tax Lien: Similar to a federal tax lien, a state tax lien is a legal claim by a state revenue agency against a taxpayer’s property for unpaid state taxes.
 This lien can also affect various property types and remains in place until the state tax debt is settled.

 • Property Tax Lien: This type of lien is filed by local governments when property taxes are neglected or unpaid.
-A property tax lien specifically targets the property in question, affecting the owner’s ability to sell or refinance the property until the unpaid property taxes are paid in full.
+It specifically targets the property in question and affects the owner’s ability to sell or refinance it until the owed taxes are paid in full.

 Steps to Take If You’re Facing a Tax Debt

 If you face a tax lien, you must act fast to minimize the potential adverse effects on you and your assets.
-First, immediately contact a tax professional like Lothamer Tax Resolution, who can guide you through the process and negotiate with tax authorities on your behalf.
+First, please get in touch with a tax professional like Lothamer Tax Resolution, who can guide you through the process and negotiate with tax authorities.
 In some cases, this can be the make-or-break factor for your case.

-Paying property taxes on time is crucial to avoiding the severe consequences of a tax lien, including potential foreclosure on your property.
+Paying property taxes on time and ensuring you pay taxes owed is crucial to avoiding the severe consequences of a tax lien, including potential foreclosure.

-Next, obtain a detailed account of your tax debt from the IRS or state tax authority.
-Understanding the amount owed and any accrued penalties or interest is essential for resolving the lien.
+Next, you’ll need a detailed account of your tax debt from the IRS or state tax authority.
+Fully paying the tax owed is one way to release a tax lien.
+I would like to let you know that understanding the amount owed and any accrued penalties or interest is essential for resolving the lien.
 If you can’t pay all at once, most situations will allow the IRS and state authorities to offer payment plans.
 This can prevent additional action while you settle your debt.

 Another option if you can’t pay all at once is called an Offer in Compromise, which allows you to settle your taxes for less than you owe.
 This option requires a detailed financial breakdown and approval from the governing tax authority.